OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-020"><a href="#step-020" style="font-weight:bold">Step 020</a></div>

+Click on the Escaped flow in the diagram.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_020.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_020.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-021"><a href="#step-021" style="font-weight:bold">Step 021</a></div>

+Click on the flow and do a Quick Policy Analysis.
+The Policy Decision should now be ALLOW.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_021.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_021.png" style="width:100%;height:100%;"></a>

+YOU HAVE FINISHED THIS MODULE